optomuscode/Leetcode/771-Jewels-and-Stones/README.md

     S --> T[End];
 ```

-### Complexity
+## Complexity

 Let `J` be the length of the `jewels` string and `S` be the length of the `stones` string.

 *   **Time Complexity: O(J + S)**
-    *   It takes O(J) time to build the hash set from the `jewels` string.
+    *   Building the `jewel_set` takes O(J) time, as we iterate through each character in the `jewels` string once.
-    *   It then takes O(S) time to iterate through the `stones` string.
-For each stone, the lookup in the hash set is, on average, an O(1) operation.
+    *   Iterating through the `stones` string takes O(S) time.
+For each `stone`, checking its presence in the `jewel_set` takes, on average, O(1) time.
-    *   Therefore, the total time complexity is O(J + S).
+    *   Therefore, the total time complexity is dominated by these two linear passes: O(J + S).

 *   **Space Complexity: O(J)**
-    *   We use a hash set to store the unique jewels.
-In the worst case, all characters in `jewels` are unique, so the space required for the set is proportional to the length of the `jewels` string.
+    *   We use a hash set (`jewel_set`) to store the unique jewel types.
+In the worst case, all characters in `jewels` are distinct, so the space required for the set is proportional to the length of the `jewels` string.

+## Key Learnings

+*   **Hash Sets for Efficient Lookups**: This problem highlights the critical importance of choosing the right data structure.
+Using a hash set (Python's `set`) for membership testing provides significant performance benefits (average O(1) lookup) compared to lists (average O(N) lookup).
+*   **Two-Pass Approach**: A common pattern for problems involving checking elements against a reference set is a two-pass approach: first, preprocess the reference (build the set), then iterate through the items to be checked.
+*   **Readability vs. Conciseness**: While a one-liner solution might be possible, a more explicit, step-by-step implementation often enhances readability and makes the logic clearer, especially for those new to the codebase or problem.